c3kay/paper-docker/README.md

 # PaperMC Server Docker Image

 A simple docker image for a Minecraft PaperMC Server running on Amazon Corretto.

-The image is build and updated weekly with the latest stable version of PaperMC.
+The image is built and updated weekly with the latest stable version of PaperMC.

 ## Installation